 - Paint your pumpkins in a variety of colors and line up on your porch railing.

 - Include with your Halloween decor

-- Use as place cards or in a centerpiece on your Thanksgiving table.
+- Use your pumpkins as place cards or as a centerpiece on your Thanksgiving table.

 In this photo, the pumpkins take on a rather macabre vibe with dark background lighting.
 Great for Halloween!

 On the brighter side, the pumpkins offer a cheery “Hello” from the front porch!

 With just a few simple steps, you can create stunning abstract designs on plain pumpkins using nail polish.
 It’s a fun and easy way to bring the beauty of painted pumpkins into your home without having to purchase them from any expensive store.

 Plus, as you customize your pumpkins with unique swirl patterns, your family and friends will be amazed by what you created.
 (My mother loves to show these to her friends!)